cornerstone-data/luc/docs/methodology.md

 ## 3. Attribution and emissions factors

-Attribution turns the crop-agnostic per-pixel emissions layer into per-(jurisdiction, crop) totals, and then into emissions factors. `attribute.py` dispatches each country to one of two methodologies, fanning out over the ten-degree tiles that country touches and summing the per-tile partials (see [`coverage.md`](coverage.md) for the full country list and the territorial extent rule), and `trace.py` converts the rollups into the final emissions-factor table.
+Attribution turns the crop-agnostic per-pixel emissions layer into per-(jurisdiction, commodity) totals, and then into emissions factors. `attribute.py` dispatches each country to one of two methodologies, fanning out over the ten-degree tiles that country touches and summing the per-tile partials (see [`coverage.md`](coverage.md) for the full country list and the territorial extent rule), and `trace.py` converts the rollups into the final emissions-factor table.
 Both legs clip to provincial (World Bank admin-1) polygons.

 ### Shared framing